Ziggeo/ziggeo-wordpress-plugin/readme.txt

 [ziggeo uploads]
 `

+= Video Wall =

+Were you interested in having not only to collect videos in your comments but show them as well?
+Something like a video gallery?

+Well, if you are thinking "oh, that would be so nice" - we hear you!
+We also want to say that that is exactly what we did.
+As per your requests, we have thought of a way to introduce video walls that work with just a few lines in any part of your post or page.

+So what happens is that you add a call to your video wall template like so:

+`
+[ziggeovideowall myTemplate]
+`

+As you do, your post will show the wall as per template setup, which means that you could do one of the following:
+1. Show video gallery / video wall as soon as the page finishes loading
+1. Request for video to be posted as a comment on the post to see the video wall
+1. Show a message if no videos are present - or show another template instead.

+* Yes, you read that correctly.
+If you show your video wall, and you want to show a template within it - that is possible allowing you to quickly add more videos.

 = Templates =

 Ziggeo plugin is now powered by templates allowing you to quickly set up the template in the "template builder" part of the plugin and then simply reference from your posts, pages and comments.
 There is no limit in the amount of templates you can have and it is up to you how you will use them.

 You can also set default templates for your comments - for playback and recording so we got you covered there as well.